reidsolon/multi-tenancy/README.md

 ## To setup tenancy
 - `php artisan tenancy:install`
 - `php artisan app:create-tenant tenant-domain1 tenant-admin-email tenant-admin-password?`
+- First argument is for domain name to be used
+- Second argument is for admin username
+- Third argument is for admin password
 - The command above creates a tenant with admin account to be used during login

 ## When using custom local domain